Advising Guide for Study Abroad in

-The University of Kansas Office of Study Abroad offers a variety of semester and year-long exchanges for students studying biology, chemistry, psychology, engineering, exercise science, and more.
+The University of Kansas Study Abroad & Global Engagement offers a variety of semester and year-long exchanges for students studying biology, chemistry, psychology, engineering, exercise science, and more.
 Popular options include the United Kingdom, Ireland, Australia, Hong Kong, and New Zealand.

 For students studying Spanish, UCR is a wonderful opportunity to improve fluency and take courses in a variety of subjects abroad.
 Students live with local host families and enroll directly in classes with locals taught in Spanish.
 Subjects include biology, chemistry, psychology, and healthcare.
 Volunteer opportunities are available.

 Learn Spanish and participate in health-related research with faculty at the University of Costa Rica.
 Students live with host families and go on several cultural excursions.
-Choose between one or two months in the summer.
+This is an 8 week summer program.